 - MMR (Measles, Mumps, Rubella) two immunization dates or positive titers - Evidence of chicken pox disease by immune titer or Varicella vaccination - Hepatitis B (takes several months to complete the series must have started series- and will require a verification titer).
-If a student chooses not to receive the Hepatitis vaccine/series, a signed waiver MUST be submitted for the student record and also blood testing showing a negative history of the disease PRIOR to entering the first day of class. - Tetanus (within the last 10 years) - "Tuberculosis testing: Students must provide a negative result annually.
-A previous positive TB test will require an annual questionnaire and a chest x-ray every two years or as required by the assigned clinical facility indicating that the student is free of active TB symptoms." - A 10 Panel Urine Drug screen is required before the first day of the nursing course and annually throughout the program. - A flu shot may be required based on the clinical facility.
+If a student chooses not to receive the Hepatitis vaccine/series, a signed waiver MUST be submitted for the student record and also blood testing showing a negative history of the disease PRIOR to entering the first day of class. - Tetanus (within the last 10 years) - Tuberculosis testing: Students must provide a negative result annually.
+A previous positive TB test will require an annual questionnaire and a chest x-ray every two years or as required by the assigned clinical facility indicating that the student is free of active TB symptoms. - A 10 Panel Urine Drug screen is required before the first day of the nursing course and annually throughout the program. - A flu shot may be required based on the clinical facility. - COVID-19 requirements for testing, screening, and vaccination will vary based on the assigned clinical facility for the course.
+Please note, students and faculty must meet the facility requirements in order to attend clinical

 It is the sole responsibility of the student to obtain, maintain, and pay for all required immunizations, titers, and tests.
-Students must provide a copy of all documentation to the Nursing Department.
+Students must provide a copy of all documentation to the School of Nursing.
 A student will not be allowed to enter the clinical setting without the required documentation of immunizations/ laboratory tests.
 The attendance policy will be enforced regarding absences.
-Individual clinical facilities may have more astringent requirements.
+Individual clinical facilities may have more stringent requirements.
 Students need to keep a copy of all health information including drug screening results for their own records.

 STUDENT HEALTH GUIDELINES